 The National Association of Evangelicals models both conviction and cooperation.
 When the NAE speaks, it is with careful theological reflection and with a tone that never compromises the gospel of Christ or the mission of the church.
 As the Body of Christ engages often complex questions facing civil society, it is a blessing to have a strong, unifying, biblically-anchored ally in the National Association of Evangelicals.

-As the leader of a Great Commission network, I understand how important it is to leverage the collective wisdom and experience of the community that shares our values.
 The National Association of Evangelicals brings focus and clarity to the evangelical voice on issues that matter to our community.
 A strong NAE is good for all evangelicals, and your participation will make the NAE stronger.

 The National Association of Evangelicals has been more successful than any other organization in bringing together for united action the Pentecostal/Charismatic streams of evangelicalism with the more placid ponds of our faith.
 This is the genuine kind of ecumenicity our Savior prayed for.

-Editor-in-Chief, Christianity Today (Retired)
+Former Editor-in-Chief, Christianity Today

 Every family needs a kitchen table.
 The National Association of Evangelicals serves as convener and organizer and switchboard and shaper.
 It gives to the evangelical world and beyond a much-needed influence.